 Redwood Viscometer is normally used for determination of viscosity of petroleum products.

-'Redwood Viscometer' determines the viscosity in terms of seconds (which are terms as Redwood seconds), a time taken by oil to pass through a standard orifice and collection of the same oil in 50 cc flask.
+'Redwood Viscometer' determines the viscosity in terms of seconds (which are terms as Redwood seconds), a time taken by an oil to pass through a standard orifice and collection of the same oil in 50 cc flask.